Sandhills Research Station

 FAX: (910) 974-4462

 There are presently 13 buildings including an office, superintendent’s dwelling, equipment maintenance shop, chemical and fertilizer storage buildings, equipment storage sheds and packhouse.
-A new turf equipment storage building is the most recent addition.
-The station has a highly developed irrigation system that can supply supplemental irrigation to every field of the station by way of underground lines and hydrants.
+A new turf equipment storage building and two new pre-fab concrete pesticide storage units are the most recent additions.
+The station has a highly developed variable frequency drive (VFD) irrigation system that can supply supplemental irrigation to every field of the station by way of underground lines and hydrants.
 Two ponds supply the irrigation water.
 Irrigation machines include two large lateral move systems and four hard hose travelers.
-Twelve trucks, 14 tractors, a combine and a backhoe are used to support the research operations.
+The station maintains a fleet of trucks, tractors, and an assortment of specialized agricultural equipment to support the research operations.

 The Sandhills Research Station serves as a central location for training events and workshops since the station is strategically located for NC Cooperative Extension personnel and growers from Moore, Richmond and Montgomery County.

-Turfgrass Field Day is held every other year to promote turfgrass management.
-Small Fruits Field Day is held every other year with a focus on research related to strawberries, brambles and blueberries.
+Sandhills Turfgrass Field Day is held every other year to promote best turfgrass management practices for this region of the state.
 Peach Field Day is held as needed, usually every 2-3 years.
-SRS hosts numerous events throughout the year incluidng a vareity of tour groups and informal training.
+SRS hosts numerous events throughout the year including a variety of tour groups and informal training.